-The Trustees believe that the potential impact of any financially material considerations that may affect the Scheme's investments should be assessed over the period during which benefits are expected to be paid from the Scheme.
-In the terminology used by legislation, the Trustees consider this period of time to be "the appropriate time horizon" of the investments.
+The Trustee believes that the potential impact of any financially material considerations that may affect the Scheme's investments should be assessed over the period during which benefits are expected to be paid from the Scheme.
+In the terminology used by legislation, the Trustee considers this period of time to be "the appropriate time horizon" of the investments.